Aiven-Open/pghostile/README.md

 # PGHOSTILE
 Pghostile can make PostgreSQL® an hostile environment for superusers and a nice playground for attackers.
 Pghostile is an automated tool for overriding "system" functions (the ones from the 'pg_catalog' schema) allowing an attacker to elevate privileges if/when these functions are called by a superuser.

 It can be also used to test the security of the PostgreSQL extension.
 You can run pghostile to create the "exploit functions" and then run the extension's unit tests and see if you get superuser power after that.

+See your blog post about pghostile and PostgreSQL extension security: [Aiven's Blog](https://aiven.io/blog/aiven-security-agent-for-postgresql).

 ## How it works
 In PostgreSQL every function is identified by it's name plus the number/types of arguments (like in Java).
 If a function is defined to accept a numberic value and you define a function with the same name that accepts an integer, your function will be called if the input parameter is an integer and the original one will be called if the input is a float.
 Considering that an unprivileged user can create functions in the public schema and that the public schema is part of the 'search_path', it's relatively easy to trick a superuser to run code from public instead of pg_catalog.

 In a few words, pghostile searches pg_catalog for functions (and operators) that can be overridden and creates a malicious wrapper of them in the public schema.

 Currently, it can identify ~1000 calls that can lead to privilege escalation.
 To give an example, the list below contains some of them:
 ```SQL
 select 1.1 * 1;
 select 1 = 1.1;